Norddeutscher Lloyd: Early 20th century

-At the beginning of the 20th century, the U.S. banking magnate J. P. Morgan began to acquire a number of shipping companies, including the White Star Line, the Leyland Line, and the Red Star Line, to build a transatlantic monopoly.
-He succeeded in signing both HAPAG and NDL to an alliance, but was unable to acquire the British Cunard Line, and the French Compagnie Générale Transatlantique (CGT).
+At the beginning of the 20th century, the U.S. banking magnate J. P. Morgan began to acquire a number of shipping companies, including White Star Line, Leyland Line, and Red Star Line, to build the trust International Mercantile Marine Company in order to monopolize transatlantic shipping.
+He succeeded in signing both HAPAG and NDL to a profit-sharing agreement, but was unable to acquire the British Cunard Line, or the French Compagnie Générale Transatlantique (CGT).
 HAPAG and NDL gave Morgan the largest U.S. rail company, the Baltimore and Ohio Railroad, and so Morgan offered to divide the market.
 The Holland-America Line and the Red Star Line together divided a contract for the passengers of the four companies.
-Ruinous competition was prevented.
-In 1912, the Morgan Agreement was terminated.
+Damaging competition was prevented between them.
+In 1912, the agreement with Morgan was terminated.

-In 1907, the Norddeutscher Lloyd's fiftieth anniversary, it had 93 vessels, 51 smaller vessels, two sail training vessels and other river steamers.
-NDL had around 15,000 employees.
-Because of the high investment costs and an international economic crisis, the shipping company celebrated at this time but also had considerable financial difficulties.
+In 1907, the Norddeutscher Lloyd's 50th anniversary, the company had 93 large ships, 51 small ships, two sail training ships and other river steamers.
+It had around 15,000 employees.
+Because of the high investment costs and an international economic crisis, the company celebrated at this time but also realized that it had considerable financial difficulties.

-Despite the financial difficulties, between 1907 and 1910 the company built a new headquarters on Papenburgstrasse in Bremen, the prestigious NDL Building to plans by architect Johann Poppe, who was also the lead interior designer for the company's liners.
+Despite the financial difficulties, between 1907 and 1910, the company built a new headquarters on Papenburgstrasse in Bremen.
+The building was designed by architect Johann Poppe, who was also the lead interior designer for the company's liners.
 The building, the largest in the city at the time, was in eclectic Renaissance Revival style with a tower.
-It was sold in 1942 to Deutsche Schiff- und Maschinenbau and when the company was broken up into its constituent parts after World War II, passed to AG Weser.
+It was sold in 1942 to Deutsche Schiff- und Maschinenbau and, when that company was broken up into its constituent parts after World War II, passed to AG Weser.
 The building had been severely damaged by bombing and was demolished and a Horten department store built on the site in 1969.
 The adjacent new shopping mall bears the name Lloyd Passage.